7 min read

 to extend what can be achieved with OpenTSDB.
 (Image © 2014 Friedman & Dunning, used with permission).

 With the open source MapR extensions, very high ingestions rates have been achieved.
-For example, direct blob loading made it possible to ingest data at a rate of 100 million points /second into MapR-DB, using only 4 nodes of a 10-node cluster.
+For example, direct blob loading made it possible to ingest data at a rate of 100 million points /second into MapR Database, using only 4 nodes of a 10-node cluster.
 The machines were high performance, but substantial results should be possible through this method even with less powerful hardware.

 The book also provides an introductory view of using time series databases in conjunction with machine learning models for predictive maintenance scheduling.
 We go on to describe a more advanced topic, the use of geo-temporal databases.
 The book has a combination of high-level concepts and technical details about building time series databases, so it should have something of interest for both a very technical audience of developers or data scientists as well as for business analysts and system administrators.